Jiawei98/Jiawei98.github.io/_pages/about.md

 My name is Jiawei Huang, and I am a fifth-year Ph.D. candidate in Business Analytics in the Department of Operations, Business Analytics, and Information Systems at the Carl H. Lindner College of Business, University of Cincinnati.
 Prior to UC, I earned a M.S. in Data Science and Statistics from the University of Wisconsin–Madison (2020) and a B.S. in Statistics from Renmin University of China (2019).

 My research centers on the development and application of statistical methodology for complex business data.
-I creates tools for **discrete data analysis** and the integration of **large language models** to analyze mixed-type and unstructured survey data.
-In parallel, I advance **machine learning and deep learning** methods (penalized regression, neural networks, etc.) for high-dimensional, multimodal data, with applications in Asset Pricing, Organizational Behavior, and Gene–Environment Interaction.
+I creates tools for <u>discrete data analysis</u> and the integration of <u>large language models</u> to analyze mixed-type and unstructured survey data.
+In parallel, I advance <u>machine learning and deep learning</u> methods (penalized regression, neural networks, etc.) for high-dimensional, multimodal data, with applications in Asset Pricing, Organizational Behavior, and Gene–Environment Interaction.

 Currently in ABD status, I am actively seeking academic positions beginning in 2026. <u>I will present my paper at Data Mining and Decision Analytics (DMDA) Workshop (Refereed Full Paper) and Job Market Showcase Session at the 2025 INFORMS Annual Meeting in Atlanta.</u>